passbolt/passbolt_help/_includes/hosting/upgrade/upgrade-to-debian-pkg.md

 sudo -H -u www-data bash -c "/usr/share/php/passbolt/bin/cake passbolt migrate"
 ```

-# 9. Cleanup
+## 9. Cleanup

-After you have checked you can access your new setup with the debian package make a backup of `/var/www/passbolt` and then
+After you have checked you can access your new setup with the {{ distributionLabel }} package make a backup of `/var/www/passbolt` and then
 you can delete it:

 ```